XenotropicDev/TheOracle2/README.md

 You can recreate a message, similar to the old ⏬ reaction method by right clicking a bot message and selecting recreate message from the apps menu.

 ![image](https://user-images.githubusercontent.com/6792312/147948167-a1b67087-5064-40e4-b4e5-9f3738ade82a.png)

+## Running the bot yourself
+note: This is for people that want to change the source code and run their own instance of the bot.
+It's not something most users will want/need to do.
+* Install PostgreSQL Server
+* Get a discord bot token from the discord developer portal